The Big Eight

 was driving to the gig with keyboard player Noel Ryan as a

-control of the car and was killed.
+control of the car colliding with a lorry (truck) and was killed.

 Noel survived, but things would never be the same.
 Today, a stone